Virgins (album): Recording and production

 Virgins was recorded during three periods in 2012, mostly in Reykjavik, Montreal and Seattle, using ensembles in live performance.
-A statement on Hecker's Bandcamp page elaborates: "The sound palette of this work is wider, almost 'percussive' and tighter sounding than previous works.
+A statement on Hecker's Bandcamp page elaborates:

+The sound palette of this work is wider, almost 'percussive' and tighter sounding than previous works.
 While this album remains committed to a painterly form of musical abstraction, it is also a record of restrained composition recorded live primarily in intimate studio rooms.
-This record employs woodwinds, piano and synthesizers towards an effort at doing what digital music does not do naturally—making music that is out of time, out of tune and out of phase."
+This record employs woodwinds, piano and synthesizers towards an effort at doing what digital music does not do naturally—making music that is out of time, out of tune and out of phase.

 In an interview with Ted Davis, Hecker said, "I did a record, called Virgins, that was antagonistic to the idea of ambient.
 I was trying to make rhythmical, staccato, aggressive blasts that tried to not have it pigeonholed in that way, or kind of went beyond the confines of that category."

-The image on the album cover is a reference to a famous image of Abdou Hussain Saad Faleh being tortured by members of the United States Army at Abu Ghraib Prison in 2003.
+The image on the album cover is a reference to The Hooded Man, a photograph of Abdou Hussain Saad Faleh being tortured by members of the United States Army at Abu Ghraib Prison in 2003.
+Taken by Hecker in the Duomo di Milano, the photo depicts a statue of the Virgin Mary covered for restoration.